-Most of our MA SEN (ASD) course students who study part-time, work in this specific field of work.
+Most students who study part-time, work in this specific field of work.
 Our full-time students quickly find work locally within education or the care sector, which offers them opportunities to apply theory to practice.
 A Masters degree in Autism is a major boost to a career.
 Whatever your profession, experience has shown us that success on the course leads to enhanced employment prospects.
 Parents of children diagnosed with an ASD feel empowered both from their success and the increased insight gained.

 A number of students have gone on to present at national and international conferences on an aspect of the autism spectrum.
 Other students have secured promotion and or employment in organisations that specifically support or educate individuals on the spectrum.

 As a USW student, you will have access to advice from the Careers and Employability Service throughout your studies and after you graduate.

 This includes: one-to-one appointments from faculty based Career Advisers, in person, over the phone or even on Skype and through email via the "Ask a Question" service.
 We also have extensive online resources for help with considering your career options and presenting yourself well to employers.
 Resources include psychometric tests, career assessments, a CV builder, interview simulator and application help.
 Our employer database has over 2,000 registered employers targeting USW students, you can receive weekly email alerts for jobs.